rubillos/RV-Bridge/README.md

     * Set extrusion width to 0.55 (eliminates tiny infill strips in walls)
     * Perimeter transitioning threshold angle to 20 (keeps the lettering connected)

+## Notes

+- If the bridge seems to become unresponsive at some point, verify that the controlling device is on the RV's Wifi and not some other Wifi.

 ## References

 To-Do